tims/datamake/README.md

 This is an experiment, feedback welcome.

-A simple tool for managing parametrized job flows with data dependencies.
+A simple tool for managing parameterized job flows with data dependencies.
 This is not a scheduler.

 Each task specifies an artifact with a URI and a command to be executed on the shell.

 Tasks can specify tasks they depend on.
-A task can be depend on and be depended on by multiple tasks.
+A task can depend on and be depended on by multiple tasks.

-Flows are run by specifying the end task that you wish to run, all upstream tasks are run first.
+Flows are run by specifying the end task that you wish to run: all upstream tasks are run first.
 Tasks in the flow file, but not upstream of the target task will not be run.

-When a flow runs, for each task in the flow if it's artifact does not exist it's command is run.
+When a flow runs, for each task in the flow, if its artifact does not exist then its command will be run.
+If its artifact does exist, then its command will not be run - and any upstream tasks solely dependent on this task will also not run.

 Downstream jobs pass parameters to upstream jobs.